lgw2/lgw2.github.io/_teaching/csci112-summer-2021/labs/lab1.md

 	`csci112-firstname-lastname/labs/lab1/` directory.
 * Accept only `n`, `N`, `y`, and `Y` for input as to whether the person is in the military or not.
 For any other input, print `Error: bad input` and end the program.
-(Note: actually, you can accept any inputs beginning with those four characters; for example, `no` would also work.
+(Note: actually, as long as you are using only the data types that we have learned about so far (`int`, `double`, and `char`, you can accept any inputs beginning with those four characters; for example, `no` would also work.
 If you can explain why this is, you can get extra credit.
 See the Grading section.)
 * Use a separate function to compute the discount.